developer-zebra/developer-zebra-site/src/datawedge/11-0/guide/admin/index.md

 The process to setup an EMM console to use Managed Configurations varies depending on the EMM in use.
 The general steps follow:

-1. Point EMM console to the DataWedge schema based on the package name `com.symbol.datawedge` to display the data-driven UI.
+1. **Add DataWedge to the application catalog.** In the EMM, browse or search DataWedge from the Google Play Store and add it to the app catalog.
+This automatically retrieves the corresponding schema for the app and makes the app available for deployment to the device(s) through the EMM.
+2. **Configure app restrictions using Managed Configurations** as described in the schema.
+See [App Restrictions](#apprestrictions) section that follows, which describes the available options.
-2. Create or update Managed Configurations described in the schema.
+Create or update Managed Configurations described in the schema.
-3. Push the updated Managed Configurations to the device to be consumed by DataWedge.
+3. **Push a policy that deploys DataWedge and the created Managed Configurations** to the device(s).

 ---